Lalwaniamisha789/Vehicle-Detection/README.md

 # Adaptive Traffic Manager

 ## Overview
 **Adaptive Traffic Manager** is a real-time traffic control system designed to optimize traffic light durations based on live traffic density at intersections.
-The system uses the YOLOv5 object detection algorithm to detect vehicles in real-time, allowing for dynamic control of traffic signals, which reduces congestion and improves traffic flow.
+The system uses the YOLO object detection algorithm to detect vehicles in real-time, allowing for dynamic control of traffic signals, which reduces congestion and improves traffic flow.

 ## Features
 - **Real-time vehicle detection** using YOLO.